ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 ## Building from OpenModelica OMEdit graphical user interface

+If you don't want to use the command line for building and running the simulation, you can use the  [OpenModelica](https://www.openmodelica.org/) graphical user interface `OMEdit`

 If you're building in the cloud, you need to connect with [VNC](https://arm-software.github.io/VHT/main/infrastructure/html/run_ami_local.html#use_vnc) as explained on our [documentation](https://arm-software.github.io/VHT/main/infrastructure/html/run_ami_local.html#use_vnc)

-On Linux, to be sure the paths are set correctly and the VHT libraries can be found by [OpenModelica](https://www.openmodelica.org/), you need to launch OMEdit from a shell.
-Here is the expected output when you do it in the cloud:
+On Linux, to be sure the paths are set correctly and the VHT libraries can be found by [OpenModelica](https://www.openmodelica.org/), you need to launch `OMEdit` from a shell.
+Here is the expected output when you do it in the cloud (the IP displayed will depend on your VM in the cloud):

 ![LaunchOMEditFromShell](LaunchOMEditFromShell.PNG)

-The first time OMEdit is launched, it will ask for which version of the Modelica standard library to use.
+The first time `OMEdit` is launched, it will ask for which version of the Modelica standard library to use.
 You need to select version 4.0: